Used 2013 Tesla Model S

 The 2013 Tesla Model S features a cabin that is as modern and classy as you'll find in any segment.
 Almost all knobs and buttons are absent, replaced by a sleek 17-inch vertical touchscreen that controls almost all onboard systems.
 It is essentially a big and beautiful iPad.
 Besides looking good, the system actually functions well, too.
-Users can configure the placement of audio, navigation and climate controls to their liking on the screen and we experienced few, if any, flaws.
+Users can configure the placement of audio, navigation and climate controls to their liking.

 For the directionally challenged, however, we would recommend springing for the expensive Tech package that includes a turn-by-turn navigation system that is more like the units found in conventional cars.
 The standard system can access online maps for viewing, but that's about the extent of its function.

 In terms of comfort, both front and rear seats offer ample legroom for adults, though taller rear-seat passengers may run out of headroom.
 The front seats are nice, but they do lack the multitude of adjustments (and, ultimately, comfort and support) found in other similarly priced luxury sedans.
 The optional rear-facing jump seats are comically small, and only small children are able to sit back there.
 That said, it's a unique option, and the seats have multipoint belts, so no added safety seat is needed.